javanderwal/readapra/README.md

 library(ggplot2)
 ```

-First we extract the Monthly Authorised Deposit-taking Institution
+We then download and import the Monthly Authorised Deposit-taking
-Statistics (MADIS) data using the `read_qadips` function:
+Institution Statistics (MADIS) data using the `read_madis()` function:

 ``` r
 madis_data <- read_madis("current")
 ```

-We then clean up the data a bit further using some functions from
+We then filter the desired data like so:
-*dplyr*:

 ``` r
 major_bank_assets <-